 The symptoms for almost every condition that affects the feline urinary tract are similar.
 This can make it impossible to find out what is wrong with your cat without specific testing.

 Cat UTI Symptoms Associated With the Urinary Tract

 Although urinary problems are very common in cats, a true UTI is not the most frequent cause of illness.
 Many cats suffer from a condition called feline idiopathic cystitis (FIC) or the older name, feline urologic syndrome (FUS).
 The symptoms of a UTI can be identical to those of feline idiopathic cystitis and include:

 - Excessive licking of the urinary opening

 - Urinating outside the litter box

 Many cats with a urinary tract infection will be in pain.
-It can be difficult to identify whether a cat is in pain or not because they may not act how you would expect.
-Chicago Animal Hospital outlines several signs of pain in cats which can include:
+It can be difficult to identify whether a cat is in pain because they may not act how you would expect.
+There are several signs of pain in cats which can include: